 |Beverages||Water, buttermilk, coconut water, strained fruit and vegetable juices.||Coffee, energy drinks, tea, alcohol, fresh fruit juice with pulp, and lime juice.|

 Once you have a clear idea about what foods you can consume and what to avoid, chalking a diet plan becomes easier.
-Here are 3 diet menus for you.
+Here are 3 bland menus you can take a look at.
 Follow the one that suits you the best.
 You can also make your own diet chart depending on the foods you are allowed to eat.

 |Meal||What To Eat|